 I was happy to come across some of these familiar covers (I see them a lot on trending lists, Instagram accounts, and blogs).
 Inside Out New York by Josh Cochran is a seek-and-find book that spreads into a wall poster.
 Rain is currently into seek-and-find books so I got this one for her.
 Hello London by Marion Billet is a cute board book for younger kids, but I got it anyway because it’s.. cute.
 And London, of course.
 Dawn loves this!

 I also picked up these fiction books that have adorable illustrations!
 Stanley the Sock Monster Goes to the Moon by Jedda Roboard, Whisper by Joe Fitzpatrick, and Rocket Writes a Story by Tad Hills.
 Although the girls are not yet into reading these types of books, they do love looking at the pictures and listening to us read them aloud.
 I know in a year or so they will appreciate them more.
 Their Mommy enjoys reading them, though. :D

 The Crayon Box, illustrated by Oliver Jeffers

 My personal favorite (and by “favorite” I mean I was jumping up and down and screaming at my husband’s ears when I found it)… is the Crayon Box, written by Drew Daywelt, illustrated by Oliver Jeffers.
 I’ve read reviews about these books, and they wouldn’t be best-sellers for nothing.
 I have Oliver Jeffers titles in my Book Depository wishlist forever so I’m very happy to have snagged them at a discounted price!

 These crayon books speak to both kids and adults, and my husband and I had a good laugh with these two!
 (Like, hysterical laugh.)
-So maybe the twins don’t appreciate the humor yet, but I’ll be happy to keep these books until they do.
+So maybe the twins don’t appreciate the humour yet, but I’ll be happy to keep these books until they do.
 In the meantime, they’re mine.
 The girls can borrow if they want.
 LOL.

 Not in the pictures are a couple of activity books (writing and math) that we can use for their homeschooling.
 There are many general reference books and arts and crafts books too, and I can’t wait for Big Bad Wolf to come back, they say, in July.